sabaunach/noisysubstring/README.md

 This is an implementation and test of the noisy substring algorithm described by Kashyap and Oommen in [this paper](https://ieeexplore.ieee.org/document/1703065).

-This project was developed in collaboration with Jason Tran (UKY) as the final project for CS485-G, a class taught by [Dr. Jerzy Jaromczyk](https://www.engr.uky.edu/directory/jaromczyk-jerzy) centered around algorithms.
+This project was developed in collaboration with Jason Tran (UKY) as the final project for CS485-G, a class taught by [Dr. Jerzy Jaromczyk](https://www.engr.uky.edu/directory/jaromczyk-jerzy) in Spring 2020centered around algorithms and competitive programming.

 ## Getting Started